Arna8285/deep-learning-final-project/data/README.md

 One of the major advantages of this dataset is that it provides balanced scene categories and enough image diversity to help neural networks learn meaningful visual features.

-Additionally, the predefined train and test splits allow reproducible experiments and fair model evaluation.
+Additionally, the predefined train and test splits allow reproducible experiments and fair model evaluation.Suitable for comparing different deep learning models (CNN vs MLP)

 ## Conclusion